kello22e/intensity_analysis/README.md

 After changing the correct parameters, you can highlight the code in `intensity_analysis.R` and run!

-## Walk through of What’s Happening
+## Walkthrough of What’s Happening

 The pipeline takes images from the folder where your experimental images are and moves them to a new folder (at the sampling rate that you